soler91/CustomMounts/README.md

 4,100,105 to 149

 # Warning
-Use flying mounts with flying mounts and ground mounts with ground mounts otherwise it might cause people seeing you teleport around if flying while using ground mount or something else
+Use flying mounts with flying mounts and ground mounts with ground mounts otherwise it might cause people seeing you teleport around if flying while using ground mount or something else.

 # Requirements